-7. Conclusions
+6. Conclusions

-INTEGRAL is an effective tool to study CVs and blazars in hard X-rays: 21 blazars, 32 CVs and 3 symbiotics were detected so far.
+INTEGRAL is an effective tool to study CVs in hard X-rays: 32 CVs and 3 symbiotics were detected so far.
+The successful observations of CVs by INTEGRAL provide a proof that CVs can be successfully detected and observed in hard X-rays with INTEGRAL.
+These results show that more CVs (and in harder passbands) will be detectable with increasing integration time.
 There is also an increasing probability of detecting the objects in outbursts and high states.
-The simultaneous hard X-ray and optical monitoring of CVs and blazars can provide valuable inputs for better understanding of involved physical processes.
+The simultaneous hard X-ray and optical monitoring of CVs can provide valuable inputs for better understanding of involved physical processes.

 Acknowledgements.
 The International Gamma-Ray Astrophysics Laboratory (INTEGRAL) is an European Space Agency mission with instruments and science data center funded by ESA member states (especially the PI countries: Denmark, France, Germany, Italy, Spain, Switzerland), Czech Republic and Poland, and with the participation of Russia and the USA.
-This study was supported by the project ESA PECS INTEGRAL 98023 and partly by the grant 205/08/1207, and the plate analyses are recently supported by MSMT ME09027.
+This study was supported by the project ESA PECS INTEGRAL 98023 and partly by GA CR grants 205/08/1207 and 102/09/0997, and the plate analyses are supported by MSMT ME09027.